Due to COVID-19, all services are currently being conducted by tele-health only.

 How do I know if you are the best therapist for me?

 It’s often difficult to find the right therapist.
-That’s why I offer a free 15-minute phone consultation.
+That’s why we offer a free 15-minute phone consultation.
 If that feels comfortable, we can then meet for an initial intake session.
-You can meet me in person, see my office, learn more about the type of treatment offered and we can both make a decision about whether or not my services would be the best match for your needs.
+You can meet us in person, see our office, and learn more about the type of treatment offered, and we can both make a decision about whether or not our services would be the best match for your needs.

-If you have further questions, you may contact me for a free 15 minute phone consultation.
+If you have further questions, you may contact us for a free 15 minute phone consultation.